omeka/Documentation/source/Reference/libraries/globals/element_form.rst

 .. include:: /Reference/libraries/globals/summary/element_form.rst

-.. php:function:: element_form(Element|array $element, Omeka_Record_AbstractRecord $record, array $options)
+.. php:function:: element_form($element, $record, $options = array())

-    Return the proper HTML for a form input for a given Element record.
+    Get the HTML for a form input for a given Element.

-    Assume that the given element has access to all of its values (for example, all values of a Title element for a given Item).
+    Assume that the given element has access to all of its values (for example,
+    all values of a Title element for a given Item).

-    This will output as many form inputs as there are values for a given element.In addition to that, it will give each set of inputs a label and a span withclass="tooltip" containing the description for the element.
-This span caneither be displayed, hidden with CSS or converted into a tooltip withjavascript.
+    This will output as many form inputs as there are values for a given element.
+    In addition to that, it will give each set of inputs a label and a span with class="tooltip" containing the description for the element.
+This span can either be displayed, hidden with CSS or converted into a tooltip with javascript.

-    All sets of form inputs for elements will be wrapped in a div withclass="field".
+    All sets of form inputs for elements will be wrapped in a div with class="field".

+    :type $element: Element|array
-    :param Element|array $element:
+    :param $element:
+    :type $record: Omeka_Record_AbstractRecord
-    :param Omeka_Record_AbstractRecord $record:
+    :param $record:
+    :type $options: array
-    :param array $options:
+    :param $options:
     :returns: string HTML

 *****